By Fred Copestake

 This photo was taken at the entrance to a hotel nightclub in Amman, Jordan.
 I was just passing (honest) but it caught my attention and did indeed make me think.

-I have written previously about trying to take another person’s perspective (Don’t Force Christmas on Me) and maintain that this ability is especially important for sales people.
+I have written previously about trying to take another person’s perspective (Please Don’t Force Christmas on Me) and maintain that this ability is especially important for sales people.
 Advice I often give is to be childlike and ask questions to try to make sense of things.
 This is NOT the same as being childish!
 Useful knowledge for the professional seller to avoid this is an understanding of Transactional Analysis or how the ego states of Parent/Adult/Child interact.
 More of this another time.

 Thinking differently is also useful in problem solving.
 As modern selling moves towards an ever more collaborative approach it is useful to have creative thinking as a means to stimulate and assist in co-creation.